 - Strict emphasis is placed on confidentiality following PHIPA (Personal Health Information Protection Act) guidelines.

-- Work Placement in the final semester in a variety of private and government-funded medical clinics, general and specialized healthcare offices, hospitals or alternative healthcare facilities.
+- Work Placement in the final semester in a variety of private and government-funded medical clinics, general and specialized healthcare offices, hospitals, or alternative healthcare facilities.
+A major capstone project may be substituted if appropriate placements are not available.

 Opportunities in the healthcare field are diverse and include physicians’ offices, hospitals, laboratories, medical clinics, nursing homes, health insurance offices, public health offices, and alternative health therapy offices.